 The markets also allow the efficient transfer of financial risk from those who want to lower it to those who hope to profit from it.
 So a stockholder who wants to offset any financial loss caused by a drop in the stock price can buy a put option that increases in value as the stock declines in price; the put writer takes the risk that the stock will not decline so that he can keep the option premium he earned by writing the put.

-Since the markets offer investors a wide variety of many different types of securities that have different risk profiles and whose risk varies differently from other securities, investors can lower their overall risk by maintaining a portfolio of securities, each of which have little, no, or negative correlation with the other assets in the portfolio.
-In this way, a portfolio can be constructed that has less risk than any individual security in the portfolio.
+Since the markets offer investors many different types of securities with different risk profiles and whose risk varies differently from other securities, investors can lower their overall risk by maintaining a portfolio of securities, each of which have little, no, or negative correlation with the other assets in the portfolio.
+In this way, a portfolio can be constructed with less risk than any individual security in the portfolio.

 Financial Market Categories